itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 * Good delay per request is 3
 * Good timeout per request is 5

-1) Put your login accounts in file **accounts.txt** in USERNAME:PASSWORD format, and choose option 3 before continuing.
+1) Put your login accounts in file **files/accounts.txt** in USERNAME:PASSWORD format, and choose option 3 before continuing.

-2) It will go through the list of usernames in file **usernames.txt** and will see if the name is available.
+2) It will go through the list of usernames in file **files/turbo_usernames.txt** and will see if the name is available.

 <hr>